Give Your Audience

 If your platform allows HTML, the widget works — no plugins, no API keys.

-A Tool Your Audience Will Actually Use
+A Tool Your Audience Will Use

 Credit your source